jpdspz/frp-aging-xgboost/README.md

 ## Questions or Feedback
 We appreciate being informed of how this code is being used.
-For questions, feedback, or to share your case, feel free to reach out at jp_dias@id.uff.br
+For questions, feedback, or to share your case, feel free to reach out at jp_dias@id.uff.br.